Ranking Top 5 NBA Stars at Every Position: Early 2017 Edition

 What is Anthony Davis—an evolutionary modern big?
 A throwback bruiser on the low block?
 An above-the-rim destroyer of dreams?
 A prehistoric predator who has somehow emerged as a single-browed basketball savant?

 Yes, to all of the above.
 Also, he's unquestionably the NBA's top center, now that he spends 65 percent of his floor time at the position.
 If the campaign closed today, he'd join Hall of Fame 5s Shaquille O'Neal, Kareem Abdul-Jabbar and Bob McAdoo as the Association's only players to average at least 28 points, 12 rebounds, two blocks and two assists.

-Davis once again looks like the MVP-in-waiting described by Durant a few years back.
-It'd be fun to see what Davis could do with more help, but even amid a wonky supporting cast, he's the best center in the business.
+Davis looks like the MVP-in-waiting described by Durant a few years back.
+It'd be fun to see what Davis could do with more help, but even alongside a wonky supporting cast, he's the best center in the business.